 Here comes the lengthiest, fiddliest part of setting up your AV receiver.

 Most AV receivers come with a set-up mic.
-Plug that in and run the auto-calibration when prompted – it will measure your speakers and your room, set the speakers’ distances and levels and, in the case of fancier (read: pricier) amplifiers’ calibration systems, optimise the amp’s performance to match its surroundings.
+Plug that in and run the auto-calibration when prompted – it will measure your speakers and your room, set the speakers’ distances and levels and, in the case of fancier (read: pricier) amplifiers’ calibration systems, optimise the speaker package's performance to match its surroundings.

 Also, the system won’t sound right until the calibration is done.
 Once the mic is plugged in, simply follow the on-screen instructions to the letter and let the calibration run its course.
 Some take only a handful of seconds, while others can take more than five minutes because they take multiple measurements.
 We tend to go off and make a cup of tea for the longer ones.